 Recognize you are not alone

 If you are a woman and you are being paid less than men that are doing the same work, you are not alone.
-Even though the Equal Pay Act of 1963 and Title VII of the Civil Rights Act of 1964 have prohibited pay discrimination for more than 50 years, gender pay disparities persist.
+Even though the Equal Pay Act of 1963 and Title VII of the Civil Rights Act of 1964 have prohibited pay discrimination in Minneapolis for more than 50 years, gender pay disparities persist.
 The gap between men and women exists in every state, every occupation, and every educational level.
 Women who work full time year round are paid, on average, 80 cents for every dollar a man makes.
 Minnesota women fare slightly better at 84%.
 If you are a woman of color, the gap is even wider: 61% for African American women, 58% for Native women, and 53% for Latinas.

 Talk you your manager, preferably with guidance from a lawyer

 Tell your manager or your HR department that you believe you are being paid less than a male coworker.
 Be explicit that you believe the pay difference is based on gender.
 You cannot be penalized for pointing out what you believe to be discrimination—even if you are wrong and there is another explanation.
 Remember, in order to have legal protection against retaliation, you have to say the pay differential is because you are a woman.
 An arbitrary pay system that is unfair to everybody is not illegal, and complaints about such a system are not protected.
 An experienced Minnesota employment discrimination law firm like Schaefer Halleen can guide you through efforts to change your employer’s discriminatory practices.